jerrytron/twine-story-export/README.md

 `--html` | `BETA: Generates a playable HTML file.` | `n/a` `--json` | `BROKEN: Generates a JSON file.` | `n/a`

-If you include --contact, that is text that will print out at the END of the story.
-Title and author print out at the beginning.

-Output is the path you want to create the file, above it just creates it where you execute the script.
-Source is simply the path to the src file Twine generates.
-Remember, you don't run this on the Twine file directly!
+## Help!
 If you get any errors, the first thing you should do is email the Twine source file to me (<name>.tws).
-By now I've probably found a lot of the edge cases for this conversion script, but it is a MESS so you never know.
+Either you already know my email, tweet me at [@j3rrytron](https://www.twitter.com/j3rrytron), or you can use my contact form on [jerrytron.com](http://jerrytron.com).
+This script was never meant to be released, but here we are.